TimothyDing/Web3Bench/README.md

       - Specify the database settings at the top of the script `parse.py`:

         ```python
-        # MySQL database connection configuration
+        # Database connection configuration
         db_config = {
-            "host": "127.0.0.1",    # Replace with your MySQL host name
+            "host": "127.0.0.1",    # Replace with your database host name
-            "port": 4000,           # Replace with your MySQL port
+            "port": 4000,           # Replace with your database port (4000 for TiDB, 3306 for MySQL, 5432 for PostgreSQL)
             "user": "root",         # Replace with your database username
             "password": "",         # Replace with your database password
-            "database": "web3bench" # Replace with your database name
+            "database": "web3bench", # Replace with your database name
+            "dbtype": "mysql"       # Database type: mysql, tidb, postgres
         }
+        ```

+        Or use the command line option `--dbtype` to specify the database type:

+        ```bash
+        # For PostgreSQL
+        python3 parse.py --dbtype postgres --exportdb sum

+        # For TiDB
+        python3 parse.py --dbtype tidb --exportdb sum

+        # For MySQL (default)
+        python3 parse.py --dbtype mysql --exportdb sum
         ```

 ## Implementation